flaviostutz/docker-swarm-feeds/README.md

 ## Endpoints

 * /traefik-domains
-  * returns a list of domains that were found by searching for the label "traefik.frontend.rule" over all deployed services in Swarm
+  * returns a list of domains that were found by searching for the label "traefik.frontend.rule" over all deployed services in Swarm. "traefik.[optional-name.]frontend.rule" is also supported
   * the response is in jsonfeed format by default
   * /traefik-domains?format=html returns a web page instead